codedearta/kitchensink-challenge/workflow/repomix-output.md

-This file is a merged representation of the entire codebase, combined into a single document by Repomix.
-The content has been processed where line numbers have been added, security check has been disabled.
+This file is a merged representation of a subset of the codebase, containing files not matching ignore patterns, combined into a single document by Repomix.
+The content has been processed where empty lines have been removed, line numbers have been added, security check has been disabled.

 # File Summary